krother/training_and_teaching_methods/coding_exercises/reduced_examples.md

 Most of the time that the tutorial is telling the participants exactly what to do, which lines of code to write etc. If they manage to follow the instructions by the letter, they will probably succeed.

-If you want to see a highly developed step-by-step guide, take a look at the **DjangoGirls Tutorial**.
+If you want to see a highly developed step-by-step guide, take a look at the **Django Girls Tutorial**.
 This piece has been tested by more than 10000 people.
-Yet, DjangoGirls keep a high number of coaches around at their events, because most of the participants are total beginners and the tutorial covers a wide range of technologies.
+Yet, Django Girls keep a high number of coaches around at their events, because most of the participants are total beginners and the tutorial covers a wide range of technologies.

 On the positive side, step-by-step exercises keep the class busy and allow you to focus on matters where your full attention is required.
 Also, they lead to success for most participants quickly.